Polymers and why they matter

-In order to achieve the desired polymer size and polydispersity.
-In order to achieve this, it is important to understand the polymerization reaction, study practical ways for controlling the reaction, and to select the right chemical reactor for the chemistry.
+In order to achieve the desired polymer properties, it is important to understand the polymerization reaction, study practical ways of controlling the reaction, and to select the right chemical reactor for the chemistry.

-Conducting polymerization chemistry with traditional batch techniques
+Conducting polymerization with batch chemistry techniques

 Automated jacketed lab reactors such as Atlas HD automated jacketed reactor offer excellent control over polymerization reaction parameters, such as temperature, pressure, mixing, concentrations, and reaction times.
 This advanced control enables chemists to reduce the polydispersity of their reactions and achieve batch-to-batch reproducibility.
 The geometry of jacketed reactor vessels often mimics those at pilot plant scale, providing chemists with greater confidence in the feasibility of scaling up their chemistry.

 Reaction calorimetry for polymerization scale-up safety studies

-Polymerization customer stories
+Polymerization customer story

 Medtronic controls polymer synthesis with Syrris Atlas jacketed reactor

-Medical device manufacturer, Medtronic, Ireland, has invested in two Atlas Potassium jacketed reactor systems from Syrris for the synthesis of polymers under strictly controlled conditions.
+Medical device manufacturer, Medtronic, Ireland, has invested in two Atlas HD Potassium jacketed reactor systems from Syrris for the synthesis of polymers under strictly controlled conditions.